pedrojlucas/udacityproject3/README.md

 In the previous screenshots we can see other metrics apart from the AUC weighted used for measure the perfomance of our model, we can see the accuracy and the precision too.

+Some improvement margin over this model is possible using more iterations for testing more models and maybe also trying to get more data combining this dataset with others of similar characteristics.

 I have deployed this model as a webservice so it can be consumed for predictions, I am showing this deployment process in a separate chapter in this readme file.

 ## Hyperparameter Tuning